-No this is not gazpacho, it is one of the most popular cold soups from the Andalusia region of Spain.
+No this is not gazpacho, Salmorejo soup is one of the most popular cold soups from the Andalusia region of Spain.
 To be honest, I wasn’t really sure what to make of it at first.
 But when it comes to easy Spanish recipes – this is by far one of the easiest.

 I’m not a huge fan of cold soups but the first time I sipped this in Seville at Easter time, I was hooked.
 I later took a cooking class and learned that there are many kinds of cold soups and they’re mostly served in summer – which makes a lot of sense.

-What is salmorejo?
+What is Salmorejo?

 This cold tomato soup is said to have originally come from Mesopotamia and landed in Cordoba which is now considered it’s “hometown.”
 Like many foods from this region, it really is very simple using ingredients that are easily accessible and/or food items that might otherwise go to waste.